jesusizq/mesh-processor/README.md

 # Mesh Processor

 The `mesh-processor` is a high-performance C++ microservice designed to handle heavy geometric processing tasks.
-Currently, it focuses on triangulating 2D polygons using the ear clipping algorithm, with a scalable architecture to support additional mesh-related operations in the future.
+Currently, it focuses on triangulating 2D polygons with **advanced self-intersection handling**, using a combination of the Clipper2 library for intersection resolution and the ear clipping algorithm for triangulation.

-It exposes a simple HTTP API to receive polygon data and return triangulated indices that can be used for wireframe visualization or mesh rendering.
+It exposes a simple HTTP API to receive polygon data and return both resolved vertices and triangulated indices that can be used for wireframe visualization or mesh rendering.

+## Features

+- **Self-Intersecting Polygon Support**: Automatically detects and resolves self-intersections using Clipper2
+- **High-Performance Triangulation**: Uses the optimized ear clipping algorithm for simple polygons
+- **Robust Architecture**: Layered design with clear separation of concerns
+- **Comprehensive API**: Returns both resolved vertices and triangle indices
+- **Fully Tested**: Comprehensive test suite with CI/CD integration

 ## Prerequisites